 The City of Frontenac is a wealthy inner-ring suburb of St. Louis.
 The City of Frontenac's signature landmark is Plaza Frontenac, a high-end shopping mall featuring many prominent retailers such as Saks Fifth Avenue, Neiman Marcus and Tiffany & Co. as well as fine dining establishments such as Flemings, Bricktops and Brio's.
 The City is home to the Hilton St. Louis Frontenac Hotel and Conference Center, as well as private catholic educational facilities for K-6 and college preparatory.
 Major industries located in the City or in close proximity to the City include major hospitals, educational facilities, manufacturers, retail stores, the county seat and several financial institutions and insurance companies.
-A project by the DESCO group, which will be anchored by Lifetime Fitness, and a luxury villa community being built by McBride Homes will be added to the City's landscape in the near future.
+A project by the DESCO group, which is anchored by Lifetime Fitness is nearly complete, and a luxury villa community being built by McBride Homes is well underway.

 Because of its location in a region with a varied economic base, unemployment has been relatively stable.
 The City of Frontenac continues to experience unemployment rates consistently lower than national averages.
-During the past ten years, the unemployment rate has fallen from a decade high of 1.7% in 2009 to a record low of 0.7% in 2018.
-The City of Frontenac's unemployment rate as of June 2019 was 0.9% compared to 3.7% nationally.
-The department of labor forecasts the unemployment rate will remain in the 3-4% range through fiscal year 2020.
+Prior to the global pandemic in 2020, the unemployment rate had fallen from a decade high of 1.7% in 2009 to 0.9% in 2019.
+The City of Frontenac's unemployment rate as of June 2020 was 3.4% compared to 11.2% nationally.
+The Department of Labor has not yet issued unemployment forecasts that include impacts of the pandemic.

 Median household incomes within the City of Frontenac are significantly higher than for the state as a whole.
 According to the year 2015 census estimates, the City's median family income was \$127,500; St. Louis County's was \$59,755; while the state's was \$48,173.
 Despite the softening of the housing market nationwide, housing prices in the vicinity of the City of Frontenac continue to remain strong.
-At the end of the third quarter of 2019, the median sale price of a single family home in the vicinity of the City of Frontenac was \$780,000 and median list price \$1,369,000.
+At the end of the third quarter of 2020, the median sale price of a single-family home in the vicinity of the City of Frontenac was \$729,900 with a median list price of \$679,450.